-The university's Sexual Harassment Policy is consistent with federal law in prohibiting discrimination on the basis of gender, gender identity, or sexual orientation.
+The university's Sexual Misconduct Policy is consistent with federal law in prohibiting discrimination on the basis of sex, gender, gender identity, gender expression, or sexual orientation.

 Submitting a Report

 The Title IX coordinator is responsible for monitoring compliance with regulations and is responsible for receiving complaints of sexual harassment, including sexual assault, sexual violence, relationship (domestic/dating) violence, stalking or other sexual misconduct.